MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Disable-ATPProtectionPolicyRule.md

 Disable-ATPProtectionPolicyRule -Identity "Standard Preset Security Policy"; Disable-EOPProtectionPolicyRule -Identity "Standard Preset Security Policy"
 ```

-This example turns off the Standard preset security policy.
-The State value of both rules is now Disabled.
+In organizations with Defender for Office 365, this example turns off the Standard preset security policy.
+The State property value of both rules is now Disabled.

 ## PARAMETERS